straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 # Example for sign-in UI

+* This example applies to devices that require login or exclusive use.
 * `/auth/login.html` is the default page before authentication.
 The user must provide the username and password.
 All web pages are physically located in the folder defined by `LOCAL_WEBROOT`.
 ```
 #define LOCAL_WEBROOT	"D:/straight/straight-httpd/straight-httpd/straight-httpd/httpd/cncweb/"